Kenichi Hashimoto

 Kenichi Hashimoto (橋本 研一, Hashimoto Kenichi) is a former Japanese football player.

 Playing career

 Hashimoto was born in Kanagawa Prefecture on April 16, 1975.
 After graduating from high school, he joined the Kashima Antlers in 1994.
 He played many matches as forward during the first season.
 However he did not play in 1996 and he moved to the Yokohama Marinos in 1997.
-He did not play much while there, and he retired at the end of the 1997 season.
+He did not play much while there.
+Through Tokyo Fulie in 1998, he joined a new club Yokohama FC which was founded by Yokohama Flügels supporters in 1999, and he retired at the end of the 1999 season.